mcode/rems-setup/TestEnvironmentSetup.md

         - App Launch URI: http://localhost:4040/launch
         - App Redirect URIs: http://localhost:4040/index
         - Scopes: patient/Patient.read openid profile user/Patient.read offline_access launch user/Practitioner.read
-    - Select save and note the Client ID that is generated and displayed in a pop-up
+    - Select save and store the Client ID that is generated and displayed in a pop-up, this will be needed later
     ![](./test-environment-images/meld_smart_app_registered.png)
 1. Register the Request Generator
     - Complete the steps from the previous section with the following information for the request generator instead